 - Real-World Application: Optimal for renters who own dozens of heavy button-down shirts and rigid blazers that require deep structural hanging inside a microscopic narrow closet.

-- ❌ Cons/Limitations: It consumes huge physical vertical height.
-A cascading stack of six dresses will drag wildly across the dusty closet floor.
+- β Cons/Limitations: It consumes huge physical vertical height.
+A cascading stack of six dresses will drag across the floor.

 2. MORALVE Wooden Swing Arm Pant Rack